ultimate-notion/ultimate-notion/docs/usage/db_querying.md

 ## Conditions & property types

-Not all conditions work with every property type, e.g. `this_week()` is obviously only meaningful if the property is of type [Date].
+Not all conditions work with every property type.
+For instance, `this_week()` is obviously only meaningful if the property is of type [Date].
 If the conditions and their corresponding property types match or not, is evaluated when the query is executed, since only then we have access to a database schema.
 Keep this in mind when constructing filter conditions as a semantically correct condition can turn out to be wrong when also the corresponding property types are taken into account.

-In Notion, there are various property types:
+In Notion, there are various classes of property types:

 * **string types**, i.e. [Text], [Phone], [E-Mail], [URL], [Title] as well as [Formula], when the formula returns a string as [formula type],